 In addition to their studio practice, most of the Upper School grade levels have organized trips to art museums and institutions all over Europe, where they learn about art and art history.
 They are regularly asked to engage in art making and art appreciation exercises outside of the school.
 Middle school grade level students are challenged on many of their class excursions to sketch their environs, write critical reflections and come to terms with the artworks they encounter, from the sculpture of the Kröller-Müller Museum in Holland (grade 7) to the Neues Museum and the Pergamon Altar in Berlin (grade 10).
 The IB Diploma level students are treated to alternating biennial visits every first term to the world class collections of the Städel Museum and the Museum für Moderne Kunst in Frankfurt, where they are brought face to face with some of the worlds most famous personalities in art from the medieval period to the present day.
 In all of these instances, the students are required to do more than just look at the art around them.
 They are asked to reflect upon and (in some cases) create art in response to what they see in these exhibitions.
 This is part of the larger FIS philosophy of educating the whole child and encouraging our young thinkers to recognize, understand and respond to the issues and aesthetics they perceive in the world around them.

-Galleries for viewing:
+Galleries for your viewing:

 IB Diploma Level Exhibition 2015